We understand that at times, our customers may experience financial difficulty and require financial assistance.

 • an agent will contact you for any supporting documents required

-What happens to my credit reporting if I apply for financial assistance?
+How is my comprehensive credit reporting impacted if I’m approved for financial assistance?

 The credit reporting system includes financial hardship information.
 Your credit report includes your repayment history for credit accounts like credit cards, home loans, personal loans and car loans.